RecList/evalRS-CIKM-2022/README.md

 ### Data overview

-When you run the evaluation loop below (below), the code will automatically download _a chosen subset of the LFM dataset_, ready to be used (the code will download it only the first time you run it).
+When you run the evaluation loop below, the code will automatically download _a chosen subset of the LFM dataset_, ready to be used (the code will download it only the first time you run it).
 There are three main objects available from the provided evaluation class:

 _Users_: a collection of users and available meta-data, including patterns of consumption, demographics etc..
 In the Data Challenge scenario, the user Id is the query item for the model, which is asked to recommend songs to the user.